edvorg/configuron/README.md

 # configuron

-Clojure(Script) envion compatible config that reloads from `project.clj` when in dev mode.
+Clojure(Script) [environ](https://github.com/weavejester/environ) compatible config that reloads from `project.clj` when in dev mode.

 [![Clojars Project](https://img.shields.io/clojars/v/rocks.clj/configuron.svg)](https://clojars.org/rocks.clj/configuron)

+## Why

+configuron is a configuration library that has interface of environ, but provides additional features.

+- easy to migrate from environ
+- env variable is updated every time you update your `project.clj`
+- `clojurescript` support. you can access your config on frontend the same way you do it on backend.
+- server-side rendering ready design. let's you choose whether you want to get config using ajax or encode it in html page.
+- filtering rules for client side config in order to limit information, that's available to the client.

 ## Usage